-For years, Sony has manufactured quality headphones.
-Building upon previous success, the MDR-7506 was inspired by the very successful MDR-V6 which was created in 1985.
-Today, the Sony MDR 7506 is an industry standard and the pair remains considered as a reference for music producers, even though it has been around for nearly three decades.
-This Sony MDR 7506 Review will try to demonstrate how by only making slight modifications, these high standard headphones have been able to retain the quintessence of their aura.
+Building upon previous success, the Sony MDR-7506 was inspired by the very successful MDR-V6 which was fabricated in 1985.
+Today, the Sony MDR 7506 has become an industry standard and remains considered as a reference for music producers, even though it has been around for nearly three decades.
+This Sony MDR-7506 Review will try to demonstrate how -by only making slight modifications- this high standard model has been able to retain the quintessence of its aura.

-The most recent model, available on the market since 2014, continues to provide excellent performances which exceed most requirements for professional headphones.
+The most recent model -available on the market since 2014- continues to provide excellent performances which exceed most requirements for professional headphones.
 Lightweight, sufficiently comfortable and efficiently performant the unique features of the Sony MDR-7506 will guarantee satisfaction to both professional and public market customers.
-Evaluating at the same time design and comfort, sound properties and additional features, we will attempt to give you the most in-depth review of the Sony MDR-7506 headphones.

 - overall rating 80%